Southeast Australia temperate forests: Geography

 The ecoregion covers most of the state of Victoria, and extends into southeastern New South Wales.
 It includes the coastal plain and the drier western slope of the Great Dividing Range.
 It surrounds the Australian Alps montane grasslands, which lie above 1200 in the highest portion of the Great Dividing Range.

 The northern portion of the ecoregion, lying north of the Great Dividing Range and the Grampians, is in the basin of the Murray River.
 The southern portion of the ecoregion, south and east of the Grampians and Great Dividing Range, is drained by the Yarra, Macalister, Thompson, Snowy, and other rivers which empty into the Bass Strait or Tasman Sea.

 It borders the Eastern Australian temperate forests to the northeast.
-The Southeast Australia temperate savanna lies to the north, the Murray-Darling woodlands and mallee lies to the northeast, and the Naracoorte woodlands lies to the east.
+The Southeast Australia temperate savanna lies to the north, the Murray-Darling woodlands and mallee lies to the northwest, and the Naracoorte woodlands lies to the west.

 The ecoregion encompasses six IBRA bioregions – the New South Wales South Western Slopes, South East Coastal Plain, South East Corner, South Eastern Highlands, Southern Volcanic Plain, and Victorian Midlands.

 Melbourne, Australia's second-largest city, is the largest city in the ecoregion.